-Keeping your car looking great is straightforward – you can learn to detail it properly, use one of the many hundreds of waxes or sealers, even use a dedicated buffing machine, but your glass is something different … getting the super-clear, streak-free clarity is difficult, mainly because of the nature of glass.
+Keeping your car looking great is straightforward.
+You can learn to detail it properly and use one of the many hundreds of waxes or sealers.
+You could even use a dedicated buffing machine.
+But, your glass is something different.
+Getting the super-clear, streak-free clarity is difficult, mainly because of the nature of glass.

-I’ve reviewed six of the best car glass cleaners, and while their sole purpose is to clean glass, there are some differences between them all – some suit one type of application, while another cleaner could be useful for something slightly different.
+We’ve reviewed six of the best car glass cleaners.
+While their sole purpose is to clean glass, there are some differences between them all.
+Some suit one type of application.
+Others could be useful for something slightly different.

 The Best Car Window Cleaners

-Meguiar’s are known for one thing … their auto detailing & cleaning products, and for good reason.
-They’ve always produced fine quality product that does the job as they intended, their glass cleaner is no different.
+Meguiar’s are known for one thing.
+Their auto detailing & cleaning products.
+And for good reason.
+They’ve always produced a fine quality product that does the job as they intended.
+Their glass cleaner is no different.

-The product is particularly good for cleaning up all the nasties like dead bugs, tree sap and bird droppings, even when it works for the interior – things like tobacco smoke film and ‘vinyl fogging’.
-If you haven’t heard of vinyl fog, you’re not alone – it apparently happens when the vinyl dash gets overly hot and releases some sort of odor or gas.
+The product is particularly good for cleaning up all the nasties like dead bugs, tree sap, and bird droppings.
+It also works for the interior to clean up things like tobacco smoke film and ‘vinyl fogging’.
+If you haven’t heard of vinyl fog, you’re not alone.
+It apparently happens when the vinyl dash gets overly hot and releases some sort of odor or gas.

-The G8224 doesn’t say whether it’s ammonia free, but it is safe to use on all glass products, including window tints, comes with a fresh scent.
+The G8224 doesn’t say whether it’s ammonia-free, but it is safe to use on all glass products, including window tints.
+It comes with a fresh scent.

 Best for an all-round cleaner, good value for money and gives a good streak-free finish with little effort.

-This car window cleaner is completely eco-friendly – no alcohol or ammonia, which makes it safe to use pretty much anywhere, including on tints.
-Adam’s brand claim that it uses ‘breakthrough polymer technology’ and ‘optical clarifiers’ to provide the ultimate in clean and clear technology.
-Sounds like some marketing … spiel … to me, but to be fair, it does work well, under the right circumstances.
+This car window cleaner is completely eco-friendly – no alcohol or ammonia.
+It’s safe to use pretty much anywhere, including on tints.
+Adam’s brand claims that it uses ‘breakthrough polymer technology’ and ‘optical clarifiers’ to provide the ultimate in clean and clear technology.

-Here’s the thing … users have all commented on fantastic results, some of the best they’ve seen, but only with the recommended silk towel specially designed for glass – microfiber towels will deliver a smeared finish.
+Users have commented on fantastic results, some of the best they’ve seen.
+But, only with the recommended silk towel specially designed for glass.
+Microfiber towels will deliver a smeared finish.

-Made in the USA, completely green and gets the results with their towel … this has to be the #1 for the eco-friendly car guys.
+It’s made in the USA, completely green, and gets the results with their towel.
+This has to be the #1 for the eco-friendly car guys.

 As the name suggests, this is the extreme end of cleaning your glass, and even then, it needs a hand in the form of an abrasive pad.

-The strongest formula combines an acid gel, cutting abrasives and a wide range of professional strength cleaning agents to get the job done, because it has been designed to remove the very toughest of stains … imagine if you’d let a car stand outside for a decade, never touching it … that sort of stain.
+The strongest formula combines an acid gel, cutting abrasives, and a wide range of professional strength cleaning agents to get the job done.
+It has been designed to remove the very toughest of stains.
+Imagine if you’d let a car stand outside for a decade, never touching it – that sort of stain.

-A number of people have reported using it as a last ditch effort before spending thousands on replacing glass, all have produced amazing results.
+A number of people have reported using it as a last-ditch effort before spending thousands on replacing the glass.
+All have produced amazing results.

 The Best Cleaners

-Some of these cleaners are eco-friendly, and that used to mean that they’d need more elbow grease to get the job done, it was for that reason that people started producing their own home-made cleaners … believing them to be better.
-It was maybe true a few years back, but today’s cleaners are just as powerful, whether they’re eco-friendly or not.
+Some of these cleaners are eco-friendly.
+That used to mean that they’d need more elbow grease to get the job done.
+It was for that reason that people started producing their own home-made cleaners, believing them to be better.
+It was may have been true a few years back, but today’s cleaners are just as powerful, whether they’re eco-friendly or not.